TRS Education Mission Statement

 Retiring Sooner or Later

 A seminar for anyone anywhere on the career spectrum.
 Session topics include: understanding your defined benefit retirement plan, retirement eligibility, understanding what can impact your retirement benefit, health insurance in retirement and the importance of staying informed about retirement.
-Sessions are geared toward a specific type of member (school district, university or state agency employee).
+Sessions are geared toward school district employees (unless specially scheduled and specifically identified as being for university or state agency employees).

 TRS On the Road